MP 2 Image Manipulation II

 make testimage

-) in the working directory and the testimage
+object files (*.o) in the working directory and the testimage executable.

 Be careful not to remove any of your source code.
 If you add this

-class as documented in the Doxygen.
-Make Image
+the Image class as documented in the Doxygen.
+Make Image a

 class Image : public PNG